Hypothetical Axis victory in World War II: Early depictions

-The novel Swastika Night (1937) presents the post-war world born from the victory of the Axis Powers: A dictatorship characterized by much "violence and mindlessness" which are justified by "irrationality and superstition".
+The novel Swastika Night (1937) presents the post-war world born from the victory of the Axis Powers: a dictatorship characterized by much "violence and mindlessness" which are justified by "irrationality and superstition".
 Published two years before Nazi Germany began the Second World War in 1939, Swastika Night is a work of future history and not a work of alternative history.
-The book reviewer, Darragh McManus, said that although the story and plot of the novel are “a huge leap of imagination, Swastika Night posits a terrifyingly coherent and plausible [world]”, that “considering when it was published, and how little of what we know of the Nazi regime today was then understood, the novel is eerily prophetic and perceptive about the nature of Nazism”.
+The book reviewer, Darragh McManus, said that although the story and plot of the novel are "a huge leap of imagination, Swastika Night posits a terrifyingly coherent and plausible [world]", that "considering when it was published, and how little of what we know of the Nazi regime today was then understood, the novel is eerily prophetic and perceptive about the nature of Nazism".

-The short story, I, James Blunt (1941), is a work of wartime propaganda set in a fictional September 1944 when Great Britain is under Nazi rule.
-The story is told through the entries of a diary, which describe the social and economic consequences of military occupation such as British workers sent to the shipyards of Nazi Germany and Scotland to build warships to attack the U.S. The novel concludes with the diarist exhorting the reader to ensure that the story of the Nazi occupation of Great Britain remains fiction.
+The short story I, James Blunt (1941) is a work of wartime propaganda set in a fictional September 1944 when Great Britain is under Nazi rule.
+The story is told through the entries of a diary, which describe the social and economic consequences of military occupation such as British workers sent to the shipyards of Nazi Germany and Scotland to build warships to attack the U.S. The short story concludes with the diarist exhorting the reader to ensure that the story of the Nazi occupation of Great Britain remains fiction.

-The novel We, Adolf I (1945) presents a Nazi victory in the Battle of Stalingrad (August 23,1942 – February 2,1943) which allowed Hitler to crown himself emperor of the world.
+The novel We, Adolf I (1945) presents a Nazi victory in the Battle of Stalingrad which allowed Hitler to crown himself emperor of the world.
 In Berlin, the Nazis build an imperial palace featuring architectural elements of the Eiffel Tower and the Statue of Liberty.
 In the course of the story, the despot Hitler enters a dynastic marriage with the Japanese Imperial princess in an effort to produce a Fascist heir to rule the world after Hitler.